 The State of Utah has primacy with regards to management of water quality and distribution of water (quantity).
 The BLM manages public land and management of these lands can affect the quality, quantity, and timing of flows of the waters through them.
 Because the State must comply with Federal laws, compliance with State laws includes compliance with Federal rules and regulations, including the Clean Water Act, Colorado River Salinity Compact, Safe Drinking Water Act, and others.
-Therefore, it is assumed that any discharged water would meet water quality standards at the point of discharge.
+Therefore, it is assumed that any discharged water would meet water quality standards, as established for each receiving waterbody, at the point of discharge.